Auto-correlative weak-value amplification under strong noise background: Introduction

-Meanwhile, the determination of the pointer shift would inevitably be influenced by technique noise and the surrounding environment.
+Meanwhile, the determination of the pointer shift would inevitably be influenced by technical noise and the surrounding environment.
 Numerous studies~\cite{JPHOT.2021.3057671,PhysRevX.4.011032,PhysRevLett.112.040406} have been done to investigate the advantage of WVA in presence of noise.
 In particular, Knee et al.~\cite{PhysRevX.4.011032} argued that the amplified displacement offered no fundamental metrological advantage, due to the necessarily reduced probability of success.
 Using statistically rigorous arguments, Christopher et al.~\cite{PhysRevLett.112.040406} showed that the technique of WVA does not perform better than standard statistical techniques for single parameter estimation or signal detection.
-Considering the measured system cannot be completely isolated from the surrounding environment and the instability of the element itself, the determination of the pointer shift will inevitably be influenced by many sources~\cite{JPHOT.2021.3057671}: instability of the light source's spectrum and intensity, interference in the light path, thermal noise and shot noise of the detection, and other noise sources.
-A natural thought is to equate these noises with Gaussian white noises.
+Considering the measured system cannot be completely isolated from the surrounding environment and the instability of the element itself, the determination of the pointer shift will inevitably be influenced by many sources~\cite{JPHOT.2021.3057671}: instability of the light source's spectrum and intensity, interference of the beam with itself, thermal noise and shot noise of the detection, and other noise sources.
+A natural thought is to equate these types of noise with Gaussian white noise.
 In addition, Gaussian white noise has been replaced by colored noise (non-Gaussian )~\cite{PhysRevA.38.5938,PhysRevD.45.2843,WU2020124253,PhysRevE.101.052205} in a variety of areas of physics, such as quantum Brownian motion in a general environment with nonlocal dissipation and colored noise~\cite{PhysRevD.45.2843}, non-Gaussian noise-enhanced stability of foraging colony system~\cite{WU2020124253}.
-The statistical properties of colored noise depend on the choice of the quantum state of the gravitational field~\cite{PhysRevD.104.046021}.
+Colored noise also appears in gravitational wave interferometer, where the specific noise distribution depends on the quantum state of the gravitational field~\cite{PhysRevD.104.046021}.
 However, in this paper, we assume that the contribution of all noise is Gaussian white noise and investigate the weak-value amplification technique under strong Gaussian white noise background.